Node

 Container: This node is supposed to contain other resources and pass some of its cloud or graphical configurations to its children.

-from the RGAWS example: When you add an internet gateway to the VPC, it inherits the
+AWS example: When you add an internet gateway to the VPC, it inherits the vpc_id

 automatically